The importance of recent ASCO 2025 insights for oncology clinical trial supply

 ASCO 2025 Signals a New Chapter in Myelofibrosis Care

-The 2025 ASCO Annual Meeting delivered early visibility into where the myelofibrosis (MF) pipeline is headed.
-For Clinical Services International (CSI), a trusted sourcing partner for global oncology trials, this is a scientific milestone.
+The 2025 ASCO Annual Meeting delivered early insights into the future of myelofibrosis (MF) treatments.
+For Clinical Services International (CSI), a trusted sourcing partner for global oncology trials, this represents a significant scientific milestone.

 What’s New in MF and Why It Matters

-JAK inhibitors remain foundational, with ruxolitinib holding strong as a first-line option.
-However, ASCO 2025 spotlighted pacritinib (Vonjo) and momelotinib (Ojjaara) are two agents showing strong performance in thrombocytopenic and anaemic populations, respectively.
-Their positive Phase 3 and real-world data could accelerate new clinical trial activity as early as Q3 2025.
+JAK inhibitors continue to be foundational in MF treatment, with ruxolitinib remaining a strong first-line option.
+However, ASCO 2025 highlighted two promising agents: pacritinib (Vonjo) and momelotinib (Ojjaara).
+These drugs showcase strong performance in thrombocytopenic and anemic patient populations, respectively.
+The positive Phase 3 and real-world data for both agents could spark new clinical trials as early as Q3 2025.

-Also drawing attention: pegylated interferons, especially ropeginterferon alfa-2b, which are gaining traction due to durable molecular responses in younger, mutation-positive patients.
-Their resurgence signals a diversification of treatment strategies, especially for front-line haematology studies.
+Another agent gaining attention is pegylated interferons, particularly ropeginterferon alfa-2b.
+These treatments are showing beneficial, durable molecular responses in younger, mutation-positive patients.
+Their resurgence indicates a diversification in treatment strategies, especially for front-line hematology studies.

-CSI has delivered global Phase III registration studies with ruxolitinib and we are ready to do the same with pacritinib (Vonjo) and momelotinib (Ojjaara).
+CSI has successfully delivered global Phase III registration studies with ruxolitinib, and we are fully prepared to do the same with pacritinib (Vonjo) and momelotinib (Ojjaara).

 Why CSI Is Watching Closely